-Later Pictish Symbol Stones appeared with carvings representing Christian belief but also included Pictish-Mithraic carvings as seen on earlier Stones.
+Later Pictish Symbol Stones appeared with carvings representing Christian belief and included Pictish-Mithraic objects as seen on earlier Stones; they are generally referred to as Class 2 Stones.

 These pages explore whether these so-called Class 2 Stones achieved success as “Transition” Stones from Pictish-Mithraic to Christian belief.